HidemaruOwO/mdxsnap.nvim/README.md

     -- { line = 'import MyCustomImage from "@/components/MyCustomImage.astro";', checkRegex = '@/components/MyCustomImage.astro' },
   },

-  -- Format for the inserted image reference text.
+  -- Global format for the inserted image reference text (can be overridden by ProjectOverrides).
   -- `%s` is a placeholder.
   -- - If one `%s`: it's replaced by the image path.
-  -- - If two `%s`: the first is replaced by alt text (filename stem of the new image), --                 and the second by the image path. customTextFormat = "![%s](%s)", -- Default: Markdown image format "![alt](src)" -- Example for Astro <Image /> component:
+  -- - If two `%s`: the first is replaced by alt text (filename stem of the new image, or the name provided to :PasteImage), --                 and the second by the image path. customTextFormat = "![%s](%s)", -- Default: Markdown image format "![alt](src)" -- Example for Astro <Image /> component: